EPCCed/2025-02-24_CCP9-GradSchool/_episodes/12-cluster.md

 > ## Differences Between Nodes
 >
-> Many HPC clusters have a variety of nodes optimized for particular workloads.
+> Many HPC systems have a variety of nodes optimised for particular workloads.
 > Some nodes may have larger amount of memory, or specialised resources such as
 > GPUs.
 {: .callout}